sindresorhus/eslint-plugin-unicorn/docs/rules/prefer-json-parse-buffer.md

-# Prefer read JSON file as buffer
+# Prefer reading a JSON file as a buffer

 ✅ *This rule is part of the [recommended](https://github.com/sindresorhus/eslint-plugin-unicorn#recommended-config) config.*